dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 def get_square(number:
 ```

-None of the Pythia models are able to succesfully pass this test,
+None of the Pythia models pass this test.
-demonstrating that writing these annotations is indeed more difficult
-for LLM's than implicitly reasoning about the types.
 Qwen Coder 32B is
 also incapable of passing this test, but both Llama 405B and DeepSeek
 V3 pass it.

+We would indeed expect that writing type annotations is more difficult than merely
+implicitly reasoning about the types of python programs, as only a small
+fraction of python programs in the wild are thus annotated.

 ## External Test Results Across Training and Scale {#sec:eval_results}